camwestwood/xapi/recipes/vle/uxapi/vle-quiz-completed-input.md

-This is the specification for an input TSV file for logging in events.
+This is the specification for an input TSV file for quiz completed activities.

-Data should be supplied as a UTF-8 Tab Separated File called forum.tsv
+Data should be supplied as a UTF-8 Tab Separated File called quiz-completed.tsv

-# login
+# Quiz Completed

 * [TIMESTAMP](#timestamp) [1]
 * [USERNAME](#username) [1]